ethanpil/wp-bloginfo-shortcode/readme.txt

 This plugin adds a shortcode [blog] to pull info from like the template tag bloginfo().
 Its very simple to use and supports the same values as bloginfo().

+Why a shortcode and not the function in PHP?
+Sometimes I need to implement slight variations of the same site.
+This allows me to have the values propagate into the post content as needed without remembering every place that needs changes.

 Its used like this:

     [blog info="name"]